 Many people ask this question, Is tap water okay to use in my AeroGarden?
 There is plenty of opinions on this subject.
 Some say you can, others say you shouldn’t, and AeroGarden does not recommend using tap water in their systems.

-Let’s look at why it’s not possible to use tap water and why they recommend we use distilled water in the aerogarden.
+Let’s look at why it’s not possible to use tap water and recommend we use distilled water in the aerogarden.

-Apparently, tap water affects plant growth, the advantages and disadvantages of using tap water, and how it works with AeroGarden’s plant food, which is made specifically for distilled water.
+Apparently, tap water affects plant growth, the advantages and disadvantages of using tap water, and how it works with AeroGarden’s plant food, made specifically for distilled water.

-So how can we solve the water issue if you don’t live anywhere near a supermarket and have to rely on hard water.
+So how can we solve the water issue if you don’t live anywhere near a supermarket and rely on hard water?

 Do people use ordinary tap water?

 Some people will tell you they only use tap water regularly, and they don’t seem to have a problem using it.
 However, I believe it greatly depends on where you live and the pH level in your water, why you say because water differs from place to place.

 Distilled water can be quite expensive, which is probably one of the significant reasons people try using a cheaper alternative like tap water, rainwater, well water, or bore water.

 Tap water contains extremely high minerals and is chemically treated in towns and cities.
 When the water dries hard, it forms a white crust in your AeroGarden’s receptacle base.
 This white calcium looking deposit is also known as limescale and is harmful to your plant’s leaves and roots.
 Plants at a tender age can become damaged as a result of hard water, and they will die.